 - Referenced/parodied in an episode where Fat Tony gives Mayor Quimby a kickback in the form of a bag with a dollar sign on it.
 The mayor says that he'd prefer future kickbacks to come in a nondescript briefcase instead.

 - Mayor Quimby can also recognize a suitcase full of cash by the sound it makes when it opens.

-- Also, an early episode had Smithers attempt to hire singer Tom Jones by showing him a briefcase full of money.
+- An early episode had Smithers attempt to hire singer Tom Jones by showing him a briefcase full of money.
 When Tom refuses, Smithers opens a second briefcase and it sprays him with knockout gas.